 The objective tools we use to identify students as gifted include Raven’s Coloured Progressive Matrices, Australian Research Council General Ability Tests, Slosson Intelligence Test results, progression through graded readers, external competitions and tests, and school standardised tests.

 Parent input, teacher observation and work samples also form part of the identification process.
-Discussions between primary classroom teachers and the Gifted and Talented Coordinator are ongoing throughout the year.
+Discussions between Junior classroom teachers and the Gifted and Talented Coordinator are ongoing throughout the year.

 Specific provisions considered for gifted and talented students

 As gifted students spend the majority of their learning time in the mainstream classroom, we focus most of our interventions here.
 We cluster students of like ability to support in-class learning and regularly test and group our students according to their competence in mathematics, reading and spelling.
 Teachers differentiate the curriculum to provide learning activities suitable for all students.

 Depending on the interests and abilities of the students, Arden provides specialist lessons via small group withdrawal during mainstream class time.
 Withdrawal classes give students the opportunity to spend part of the week with like-minded students and also allows for the exploration of topics at a greater depth or intensity than available within the mainstream class.